therexdy/linuxstuff/README.md

 - containerized services that can be run as a non-root user
 - often using podman and podman-compose

+4. components
+- software components and tools which can be used in projects

 All shell scripts are bash scripts.